Safety Alert: Do Not Use Lulrsay Preservative Free Saline Solution

 Scammers are running Amazon ads and Lulrsay already appears in search results for “scleral lens filling solution” and “scleral saline”

-Product packaging contains numerous spelling errors and are nonsensical in parts.
+Product packaging contains numerous spelling errors and is nonsensical in parts.
 There is no product insert, the country of origin is not listed on the box, and there is no identified manufacturer or distributor.

 Use approved brands only